Logo Voyage

 Understand

 Yuma bills itself as the "Sunniest City on Earth", with weather (and weather records) to match: of any populated place in the contiguous United States, Yuma is the driest, the sunniest, and the least humid, has the lowest frequency of precipitation, and has the highest number of days per year – 175 – with a daily high temperature of 90 °F (32 °C) or above.
 Within the U.S., perhaps only Death Valley rivals it for extreme weather.
-Mix in tropical storm (Hurricane Nora, 1997), rare dusting of snow (Dec 1932, Jan 1937, Dec 1967) and along a fault zone (the Algodones fault zone in the Yuma Desert; record magnitude 7.1 in 1915), and it's not much of a stretch to claim that Yuma is a place of extremes.
+Mix in tropical storms (Hurricane Nora, 1997), the rare dusting of snow (Dec 1932, Jan 1937, Dec 1967) and earthquakes thanks to lying along a fault zone (the Algodones fault in the Yuma Desert; record magnitude 7.1 in 1915), and it's not much of a stretch to claim that Yuma is a place of extremes.

 The weather makes it a draw for out-of-state visitors and temporary winter residents (called "snow birds") and a year-round agricultural center.
 The Yuma area grows over 175 types of crops, ranging from citrus, alfalfa, cotton, wheat and other grains, dates - and the largest of which is lettuce.
 Yuma County grows 90% of all leafy vegetables in the U.S.